hburakyel/cards/README.md

 Cards

-Cards is an experimental curatorial project with pop-up exhibitions in unexpected urban spaces — such as traffic signs, park benches, and building forecourts.
+Cards is an experimental curatorial project with pop-up exhibitions in unexpected urban spaces curated by Andrés Gorzycki.
 Each “Card” exhibition begins with an invitation for a visual artist to create a short-lived intervention outside traditional art institutions.
 The goal is to make contemporary art accessible to different audiences, encouraging unconventional interactions and transforming public perceptions of art.

-Curated by Andrés Gorzycki

-Website

-The dedicated website for the *Cards* project, designed and developed by Studio ABO.
 This digital platform serves as a comprehensive repository for documentation, locations, and archives of each *Cards* edition.

 Explore the site here: [cards-cards-cards.link](http://cards-cards-cards.link/)